RickvdStaaij/GitLab-CIMonitor/README.md

 To start development run:

--   `make init`: The first time you
+-   `make init`: The first time you want to run the project locally
--   `make build-dev-server`: Run the development server
+-   `make dev-server`: Run the development server
--   `make build-dev-dashboard`: Run the dashboard application (restarts automatically when the front-end code changes)
+-   `make dev-client`: Run the dashboard application (restarts automatically when the front-end code changes)

 Note: The server needs to run in order to display the dashboard.